zahiomago/zahi-cartography-free-maps/README.md

 # Za'hi | Cartography - Free Maps

 ## Project description
-<p>This is a module for Foundry VTT with the free maps you can find on my Patreon</p>
+<p>This is a module for Foundry VTT with the free maps that you can find on my Patreon</p>
 <h4>
     <a href="https://www.patreon.com/zahithemage/">Become a Patreon</a>
 </h4>